snikhileha/chatApplication/README.md

-This project is based on JavaScript, React & Note JS.This real time chat application convey the messages from one user to unother.
+This project is based on JavaScript, React & Note JS.
+This real time chat application conveys the messages from one user to another.
 This page is responsive so you can access it through your mobile.